-Outsourcing can be the core to your success.
-Including laundry.
-I am adamant about not ever doing laundry.
+Outsourcing can be the core to your success, including outsourcing laundry.
+I am adamant about not ever doing laundry, so I hire someone to do laundry.
 I send it out, pay my housekeeper to do it, or assign it to my children.

 Absolving myself of the time and headspace required to stay on top of clothes, linens and unmentionables frees me to build the life I want.

-5 options to hire someone to do laundry
+Want to hire someone to do laundry?
+5 solutions

 1. Hire a household manager or housekeeper to do laundry who can also clean and organize your house